Where to Stay in New York City

 You can grab authentic Chinese food in Chinatown, grab a cannoli in Little Italy or shop till you drop on any of the endless chain stores and boutiques all throughout Soho.
 For my fashionistas and nightlife lovers, Downtown Manhattan is the place to stay in New York.

-The Best Hotels in New York City
+Best Hotels in SoHo:

 Will this be your first time visiting Manhattan?